CopernicaMarketingSoftware/Documentation/Mailerq/5.3/minimal-configuration.md

 ## Database address

 MailerQ stores all runtime settings in a relational database.
-This can be a Mysql, MariaDB, PostgreSql or Sqlite3 database.
-The Sqlite3 database is by far the easiest one to set up, because it does not require a database server and all you have to do is just enter the path to a file on your server where MailerQ can store its runtime settings.
+This can be a MySQL, MariaDB, PostgreSQL or SQLite3 database.
+The SQLite3 database is by far the easiest one to set up, because it does not require a database server and all you have to do is just enter the path to a file on your server where MailerQ can store its runtime settings.
 This file does not even have to exist